Effective July 1, 2022, sales of automobiles, motorcycles, trucks, truck trailers, travel trailers, campers, housecars, or semitrailers that will be:

 - are exported or removed from Alabama within 72 hours by the purchaser or purchaser’s agent for first use outside Alabama,

-With the passage of Acts 2015-503 and 2015-551, sales of automobiles, motorcycles, trucks, truck trailers,or semitrailers, excluding motor homes and travel trailers, that will be registered or titled outside Alabama, that are exported or removed from Alabama within 72 hours by the purchaser or his or her agent for first use outside Alabama, are subject to the Alabama sales tax in an amount equal to the state automotive sales tax rate of two percent (2%), unless the sales tax laws of the state in which the purchaser will title or register the vehicle, allows an Alabama resident to purchase a motor vehicle for first titling and registering in Alabama without the payment of tax to that state.
-However, in no case will the amount of Alabama sales tax due on a motor vehicle that will be registered or titled for use in another state exceed the amount of sales tax that would have otherwise been due in the state where the vehicle will be registered or titled for first use.
+are subject to the Alabama sales tax in an amount equal to the state automotive sales tax rate of 2%, unless the sales tax laws of the state in which the purchaser will title or register the vehicle allow an Alabama resident to purchase a motor vehicle for first titling and registering in Alabama without the payment of tax to that state (Act 2022-346).

 |State||Abbreviation||Sales Tax Rate|

-|South Carolina||SC||2% (with tax due capped at $500 eff.
-7/1/17)|
+|South Carolina||SC||2% (with tax due capped at $500 effective 7/1/17)|